Get Rid of Hard Water Stains

 Call for Professional Cleaning Help

 If all else fails, call professionals, like a maid service.
 They may be able to remove a tough stain with something in their cleaning arsenal that includes phosphoric or sulfuric acid.
 They will also be able to tell you if it's too late to remove the stain.
 Remember, the longer you leave hard water deposits, the less likely it will be able to be removed.

-Installation of a water softening system can prevent most future problems.
-If that isn't an option, keep areas that get stained as dry as possible.
-Keep a squeegee and a spray bottle with lemon juice in the shower.
+Installation of a water softening system by a qualified plumber can prevent most future problems.
+If that isn't an option, keep stain-prone areas as dry as possible.
+Stash a squeegee and a spray bottle with lemon juice conveniently right in the shower stall.
 Squeegee after every shower.
 Spray the shower walls and head with lemon juice and wash with a damp sponge once a week.
-Dry basins and faucets after use.
+Wipe basins and faucets dry after use.

-Once you clean off those nasty hard water deposits, it's best to clean them well and often.
+Once you scrub off those nasty hard water deposits, it's best to do touchup cleaning often.
 Otherwise, you will have to exert a lot of energy -- or resort to harsh chemicals -- to get them clean again!